How-to Guides¶

 - How to add human-in-the-loop processes to a ReAct agent

-- How to create prebuilt ReAct agent from scratch
+- How to return structured output from a ReAct agent

 LangGraph Platform¶